AdobeDocs/experience-platform.en/help/xdm/ui/field-based-workflows.md

 ![Tenant ID](../images/ui/field-based-workflows/tenantId.png)

+>[!NOTE]
+>
+>The rest of the fields provided by the selected custom field group are removed from the schema by default.
+If you want to add some of these fields to the schema, select a field belonging to the group and then select **[!UICONTROL Manage related fields]** in the right rail.

 ### Add fields to the structure of standard field groups

-If the schema you are working on has an object-typ fields provided by a standard field group, you can add your own custom fields to that standard object.
+If the schema you are working on has an object-type field provided by a standard field group, you can add your own custom fields to that standard object.
 Select the plus (**+**) icon next to the root of the object and provide the details of the custom field in the right rail.

 ![Add field to standard object](../images/ui/field-based-workflows/add-field-to-standard-object.png)